27 jan 2021

 A hole is drilled in each "T" arm, 13" from the center mark.
 A cotter pin is inserted in the hole as guide for the tape masure.
 (The other two holes in the photo are a misteak.)

 A third hole, and third probe, is installed in the vertical leg.
 This one does not need to be precise.
 I ended up drilling a number of holes, sort of experimentally, so that the top probe contacted the rim.
-In use, the tool more or less sits on the rim without help, though of course it falls off without the bungie.
+In use, the tool more or less sits on the rim, held in place with the bungie.

-The probes are just long carriage bolts with the heads chopped off.
-(I had them; threaded rod is a better choice.)
+The probes are long carriage bolts with the heads chopped off.
+I had them in my junk box; threaded rod is fine.
 I used a fender washer as rim contact, with a nipped/bent corner to help locate the tool on the rim.
 A pair of nuts and a lock washer, tight, hold the washer in place.
 Another pair of nuts, washers, lock washer affix the probe to the "T".
 Put the lock washer on top.

-The hardest part is tool calibration.
-Not hard, just slightly tedious.
+Before use the tool must be calibrated on a flat hard bench.
+A dial indicator or a precision steel rule or square is needed.
 Set all three probes to be about 3" high.
 Place the tool on a hard FLAT surface.
-I happen to have this nice black concrete laboratory table that's pretty flat.
-I used some "V" blocks to support the bent fender washers off the table, some piece of junk to prop up the vertical's probe at the same height (less precision needed).
+I have a black concrete laboratory table that's pretty flat.
+I used some "V" blocks to support the bent fender washers off the table, some piece of junk to prop up the vertical's probe at the same height.

-Simply tweak the height of one of the probes so that the tools is absoletly parallel to your flat surface.
+Tweak the height of one of the probes so that the horizontal bar is exactly parallel to your flat surface.
 This sets the precision of your tool and the precision of your toe-in measurements.
 I used a steel rule to get it to one sixteenth, then the dial indicator to get it to about 10 thousandths.

 Here's my adjustment process: